cameronabrams/BannerBeGone/README.md

 Apart from being ugly and annoying, it is downright insulting to those of us who understand security and are aware of phishing.
 To combat this annoyance, I figured out a way to strip these banners from all incoming messages using the Rules feature of Outlook.
 Unfortunately, this only works for the Outlook client on my Windows laptop, but it is a start.
 Basically, it amounts to running a custom script on every email received to remove the banner text if it is encountered.

 1. In Outlook, Alt-F11 to open the VBA interface.
-Then create in Project1->'Microsoft Outlook Objects'->ThisOutlookSession and paste in this code:
+Then in Project1->'Microsoft Outlook Objects'->ThisOutlookSession paste this code:

 ```
 Option Explicit